 One of the biggest obstacles to a Formula 1 team entering Pikes Peak is the busy Grand Prix calendar in the late spring—this year's race coincided with the French Grand Prix.
 Any Pikes Peak involvement would demand a free weekend, and with the sport's commercial rights holder wanting more Grands Prix per season, a free June weekend looks unlikely.

-The Drive reached out to McLaren, and its CEO Zak Brown for comment on interest in entering Pikes Peak, and we will update when we hear back from each.
-Sauber could not be reached for comment, and Alfa Romeo has already issued a statement regarding entry into Pikes Peak.
+The Drive reached each team for comment on interest in entering Pikes Peak.
+McLaren confirmed no intent to compete at the hill climb, Sauber could not be reached for comment, and Alfa Romeo has already issued a statement regarding entry into Pikes Peak.

 "At this time, Alfa Romeo is not exploring involvement in the Pikes Peak International Hill Climb either on our own or in partnership with any race teams," stated a company spokesperson to The Drive.
 Mercedes issued a similar statement.

 - RELATEDVolkswagen I.D.
 R Smashes Loeb's Pikes Peak Record by 16 SecondsThe electric prototype defeats the overall record by notching a 7:57.148 up to the Colorado summit.READ NOW

 - RELATEDBentley Bentayga Shatters Class Record at Pikes PeakBentley is even releasing a limited number of 'Pikes Peak' edition cars to celebrate its win.READ NOW